Strategies for delivering customer-facing analytics

 Strategies for delivering customer-facing analytics with Metabase

-We’re calling our first strategy the “sidecar” because Metabase sits alongside your application, without being embedded in it.
-The sidecar approach uses single sign-on (SSO) to give customers direct access to your Metabase app, data sandboxing to customize data access for each person, and white labeling (branding) to make Metabase feel cohesive with the rest of your product.
+In this strategy, Metabase sits alongside your application; you don’t embed it in your app.
+You set up your Metabase with single sign-on (SSO) to give customers direct access to your Metabase, data sandboxing to customize data access for each person, and white labeling (branding) to make Metabase feel cohesive with the rest of your product.
+Then you just add the link to the standalone Metabase within your app.

 Here’s what to expect from the process: you stand up an instance of Metabase, add your logo and brand colors, and hook up your databases.
-You then sandbox the data so that customers only see what they are authorized to see, and authenticate users with SSO so that both your app and your Metabase instance can coordinate users’ permissions.
+You then sandbox the data so that customers only see what they are authorized to see, and authenticate people with SSO so that both your app and your Metabase can coordinate permissions.

-With your branded Metabase sidecar set up, all you need to do is put links to your Metabase instance in your app, and your customers will have beautiful, on-brand dashboards and charts that they can explore themselves with Metabase’s easy-to-use query builders and drill-throughs.
+With your branded standalone Metabase set up, all you need to do is put links in your app to your Metabase, and your customers will have beautiful, on-brand dashboards and charts that they can explore themselves with Metabase’s easy-to-use query builders and drill-throughs.
 You can also set up custom destinations, to send people to other dashboards, questions, or even custom URLs.
 Your customers get great UX out of the box, and can do their own analysis on top of whatever stock dashboards you’ve set up for them — no embedding required.

-Additionally, choosing to stand up a Metabase app as a sidecar to your app derisks the project.
-A Metabase instance is a prerequisite for options 2 and 3 anyway, and if, during the process of setting up your Metabase application, you find that it doesn’t fit your needs, you won’t have wasted any time figuring out how to incorporate Metabase into your app.
+Additionally, choosing to stand up a Metabase app as a “sidecar” to your app derisks the project.
+If you find that Metabase doesn’t fit your needs, you won’t have wasted any time figuring out how to work it into your app.

-One rung up on the effort ladder, interactive embedding is the most popular strategy among our customers.
-This type of embedding puts the entire Metabase app inside your app, giving people access to analytics features such as the action menu for drill-downs and the query builder for self-service data access.
+Interactive embedding is the most popular strategy among our customers.
+This type of embedding puts the entire Metabase app inside your app in an iframe, giving people access to analytics features such as the action menu for drill-downs and the query builder for self-service data access.

 The amount of effort you put into interactive embedding can vary widely, depending on how extensive of an experience you want to build.
 You can specify a set of screens for customers to navigate through, and you can link those screens or dashboards together.
 If your set of screens is small and straightforward, it may not be that much more work than a sidecar implementation.
 But since you are in control of your app, you can (with more effort) create a potentially much richer experience for your customers.